 - Many American credit cards, especially those without modern EMV secure chips and pins, are not usable with French machines and websites.

-- Often American, Australian, Canadian, and other international users find that the SNCF sites reject our credit cards outright and for no reason even if they are among the supposedly accepted cards.
+- Often American, Australian, Canadian, and other international users complain that the SNCF sites reject our credit cards outright and for no reason even if they are among the supposedly accepted cards.

 - In some cases, users cannot be sure if their credit card has been charged or not by SNCF sites.